Formation of massive disk galaxies in the IllustrisTNG simulation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we study the formation history of massive disk galaxies in the hydro-dynamical simulation TNG100-1.
+In this work, we study the formation history of massive disc galaxies in the hydrodynamical simulation TNG100-1.
 We select massive galaxies with stellar mass greater than $8\times10^{10}$ \Msun at $z=0$, and use the kinematic bulge-to-total stellar mass ratio \BtoTkin as an indicator to quantify galaxy morphology.
-Massive galaxies with \BtoTkin $< 0.3$ are selected as our massive disk galaxies sample, and those with \BtoTkin $> 0.9$ are selected as massive elliptical galaxies sample for comparison.
-We study the morphology evolution and merger history of different types of massive galaxies, and investigate the relation between various properties of major mergers with the morphology change during these mergers, to try to understand why some galaxies experience recent major mergers but stay in a disk-dominant morphology.
+Massive galaxies with \BtoTkin $< 0.3$ are selected as our massive disc galaxies sample, and those with \BtoTkin $> 0.9$ are selected as massive elliptical galaxies sample for comparison.
+We study the morphology evolution and merger history of different types of massive galaxies, and investigate the relation between various properties of major mergers with the morphology change during these mergers, to try to understand why some galaxies experience recent major mergers but stay in a disc-dominant morphology.
 Our main results are as follows.

-\begin{itemize} \item[(i)] On average, the morphological evolution histories of massive disk and massive elliptical galaxies today start to deviate at $z\sim2$.
+\begin{itemize} \item[(i)] On average, the morphological evolution histories of massive disc and massive elliptical galaxies today start to deviate at $z\sim2$.
 For their main progenitors at $z\sim2$, the median \BtoTkin is around 0.3 for all types of galaxies.
-Then the main progenitors of massive disk galaxies maintained a disky morphology, while those of massive ellipticals increase dramatically in \BtoTkin till today (Fig.\ref{fig:massive_galaxies_BtoT_kin_evolution}).
+Then the main progenitors of massive disc galaxies maintained a discy morphology, while those of massive ellipticals increase dramatically in \BtoTkin till today (Fig.\ref{fig:massive_galaxies_BtoT_kin_evolution}).

-\item[(ii)] Massive disk and massive elliptical galaxies have similar minor merger histories, with about the same number of minor mergers at different redshift intervals.
-For major merger history, massive disk galaxies experienced $\sim 1$ less major merger than their elliptical counterparts, mostly contributed by major merger at $z<1$ (Table~\ref{tab:merger_number}).
+\item[(ii)] Massive disc and massive elliptical galaxies have similar minor merger histories, with about the same number of minor mergers at different redshift intervals.
+For major merger history, massive disc galaxies experienced $\sim 1$ less major merger than their elliptical counterparts, mostly contributed by major merger at $z<1$ (Table~\ref{tab:merger_number}).

-\item[(iii)] Based on the morphology evolution and merger history after the time of the first assembly of a disk-like structure, the 83 massive disk galaxies we select can be divided into three types.
+\item[(iii)] Based on the morphology evolution and merger history after the time of the first assembly of a disc-like structure, the 83 massive disc galaxies we select can be divided into three types.
 7 of them (8.4\%) have quiet merger history and keep having small \BtoTkin.
-45 of them (54.2\%) have obvious increase in bulge-fraction in history, but eventually regain a disk structure as seen today.
-The remaining 31 (37.3\%) experience recent minor and/or major mergers, but preserve their pre-existing disk morphology until today (Fig.~\ref{fig:evolution_of_three_typical}).
+45 of them (54.2\%) have obvious increase in bulge-fraction in history, but eventually regain a disc structure as seen today.
+The remaining 31 (37.3\%) experience recent minor and/or major mergers, but preserve their pre-existing disc morphology until today (Fig.~\ref{fig:evolution_of_three_typical}).